Search

 Faculty-directed clinical, basic, or applied research practicum, which may include but not limited to review of literature preparation, human subjects committee proposal development, data collection, and presentation/manuscript preparation.
 Graded Pass/Fail.

-Students explore the role occupation plays in survival, health, and well-being, through assigned readings, class discussion, and individual and group learning activities.
-Students study the Occupational Therapy Practice Framework to develop a clear understanding of the domain, focus and process of occupational therapy.
+The students will explore the role occupation plays in human development, survival, health, and well-being, through assigned readings, class discussion, and individual and group learning activities.
 Students examine occupational performance across the lifespan and how numerous variables affect occupational performance including temporal, environmental, and social/cultural factors.
+The students will gain the foundational understanding of human development, including theories and typical developmental progressions across the lifespan, to enhance occupational analysis and professional reasoning throughout the occupational therapy process.
+Finally, the student learns to analyze occupational performance through a systemized approach to activity analysis.

-This course explores evaluation of occupational performance, performance components, and occupational environments among children and youth.
-Typical occupational performance problems evaluated by occupational therapists will be investigated.
-Issues related to screening, assessment, evaluation, and the interpretation of such will be addressed.
-The course also explores aspects of typical and atypical development across childhood and adolescence, focusing on occupational performance, performance skills, and occupational environments rehabilitation or habilitation among children and youth.
-The primary focus is on occupation-based program/intervention planning.
-Students will utilize evidence-based decision-making and clinical reasoning necessary to practice with these special populations will also be an emphasis during this course.
+This course explores the evaluation of occupational performance, performance components, and occupational environments among children and youth.
+The course incorporates the occupational therapy process, including screening, assessment, evaluation, and intervention planning across traditional and emerging pediatric settings.
+The course explores aspects of typical and atypical development across childhood and adolescence, focusing on occupational performance, performance skills, and occupational environments rehabilitation or habilitation among children and youth.
+Students will be introduced to occupation-based assessments and evidence-based interventions for children and youth including sensory integration, motor learning, cognitive, and behavioral approaches.
+The primary focus is on occupation-based program/intervention planning for pediatric-specific occupations including play, feeding and eating, and educational performance.
+Students will utilize evidence-based decision-making and clinical reasoning necessary to practice with these special populations across pediatric practice settings.

-This course will provide students with the foundational knowledge of the psychological conditions commonly addressed by occupational therapy in traditional settings (community, inpatient, outpatient) and non-traditional settings.
+This course will provide the students with the foundational knowledge of the psychological conditions commonly addressed by occupational therapy in traditional settings (community, inpatient, outpatient) and non-traditional settings.

 This course exposed students to the provision of assistive technology for children/youth and adults to enhance their participation and performance in meaningful occupations and enhance their quality of life.
 Students will be exposed to specific models and frames of reference, assessment tools, and assistive technology (play and leisure aides, communication aids, environmental controls, low vision, community mobility, computers, and software, and technology for care), and strategies to support the implementation and daily use of such.